-The exiles, for the main part, lived out their seventy years of captivity in Babylon, then returned to Jerusalem under the leadership of Ezra, Nehemiah, and Zerubabbel to rebuild the wall of the city and the temple.
+16 Ibid, Judges 21:25 17 A History of the Jews, by Abram Leon Sachar, 4th Ed, Alfred Knopf, Publ, page 59.
+The exiles, for the main part, lived out their seventy years of captivity in Babylon; then returned to Jerusalem under the leadership of Ezra, Nehemiah, and Zerubabbel to rebuild the wall of the city and the temple.
 The temple was indeed rebuilt in troublesome times - as some built, others watched and stove off the enemy.
-Although dominated by rule of the four great world powers in succession-Babylon, Medo-Persia, Greece (under Alexander and the subsequent division of his kingdom), and Rome-the Jews were by and large permitted to stay on their land.
-The time of the great dispersion prophesied by Moses hundreds of years before was closing guickly on the Jews during the time of Christ.
-Jesus, himself, added to the awesome words of his Heavenly Father spoken through the lips of Moses, when he said, "And when ye shall see Jerusalem compassed with armies, then know that the desolation thereof is nigh-And they shall fall by the edge of the sword, and shall be led away captive into all nations: and Jerusalem shall be trodden down of the Gentiles, until the times of the Gentiles be fulfilled."18

-The Jewish War (during which Titus, son of Emperor Vespasian) eventually destroyed Jerusalem, took place from 66-70 A. D. "The fall of Jerusalem and the destruction of the Temple made a break in the history of the Jews which can be compared only with their being carried away to Babylon about 600-586 B. C. The untold number of those who had perished during the four years' war and the many thousands who had been taken prisoners and sold as slaves in different parts of the world had left a mere remnant of Jews in Judea.
-Hitherto, the Jews all over the world had looked to Jerusalem and the Temple for instruction, guidance, and inspiration.
-With the disappearance of the religious centre, it might well nigh have seemed that Judaism was doomed and that the Jews would be absorbed in the nations of the world.
-But, it was not so, as the subsequent history will show.
-To this, we must now turn."19 (Persecution - to live in doubt of life - to be scattered among the nations of the earth, until the time of God's re-gathering.)
-A pronouncement well outlined in which we attempt to fill in some detail.
+Although dominated by rule of the four great world powers in succession, Babylon, Medo-Persia, Greece (under Alexander and the subsequent division of his kingdom), and Rome, the Jews were by and large permitted to stay on their land.
+The time of the great dispersion prophesied by Moses hundreds of years before was closing quickly on the Jews during the time of Christ.
+Jesus, himself, added to the awesome words of his Heavenly Father spoken through the lips of Moses, when he said, "And when ye shall see Jerusalem compassed with armies, then know that the desolation thereof is nigh-And they shall fall by the edge of the sword, and shall be led away captive into all nations: and Jerusalem shall be trodden down of the Gentiles, until the times of the Gentiles be fulfilled."
+18 The Jewish War, during which Titus, son of Emperor Vespasian, eventually destroyed Jerusalem, took place from 66-70 A. D. "The fall of Jerusalem and the destruction of the Temple made a break in the history of the Jews which can be compared only with the catastrophe of 586 B. C. The untold number of those who had perished during the four years' war, and the many thousands, who had been taken prisoners and sold as slaves in different parts of the world, had left a mere remnant of Jews in Judaea.
+Hitherto the Jews all over the world had looked to Jerusalem and the Temple for instruction guidance, and inspiration.
+With the disappearance of the religious centre it might well nigh have seemed that Judaism was doomed, and that the Jews would be absorbed in the nations of the world.
+But it was not so, as the subsequent history will show.
+To this we must now turn."
+19 Persecution - to live in doubt of life - to be scattered among the nations of